goderich/dissertation/dissertation.md

 | r\<um\>uuʔ | ruʔ-un | 'to cling to s.o.' |
 | h\<um\>iiʔ | hiʔ-an | 'to pour'          |

 The precise phonological nature of this change (deletion, coalescence) is up for debate.
-The end result in all three cases in @tbl:ml-identical-hiatus-resolution is CVCVC structure, i.e. identical vowel hiatus resolution results in an open penultimate syllable.
+The end result in all three cases in @tbl:ml-identical-hiatus-resolution is CV.CVC structure, i.e. identical vowel hiatus resolution results in an open penultimate syllable.

 Closing hiatuses are resolved differently.
 Instead of deletion or coalescence, the high vowel is simply glided, thus becoming a consonantal coda.
 This process can be seen in @tbl:ml-closing-hiatus-resolution.